-- The first reaction is preferred because it is chlorine free.

-- There is no residual disinfection, therefore the water must be "finished" with chlorine before distribution.

 - There is some concerned about toxicity of ClO2.

 - At levels of 50 ppm NaClO2, hemolysis can occur.

-- Finished water has less than 1 ppm ClO2, which is shortlived.
+- Finished water has less than 1 ppm ClO_2 , which is shortlived.

 - Ozone requires a completely different physical infrastructure than chlorine or chlorine dioxide.

 - Usually implemented in new facilities.

 - Economic only on a larger scale.

 - Generated by running a high voltage electrical discharge through air giving about 1

-- Ozone absorbed by water $(K_H = 1.3 \times 10^{-2} \text{ mol L}^{-1} \text{ atm}^{-1}.)$
+- Ozone absorbed by water $(K_H = 1.3 \times 10^{-2} \text{ mol } \text{L}^{-1} \text{ atm}^{-1}.)$

 - Advantages of ozone include:

 - Oxidizes organics

 - Air is the main raw material required.

 - Disadvantages include:

 - pH control is necessary.

 - Finishing with chlorine is necessary.

 - Ultraviolet radiation with $\lambda < 300$ nm damages pyridine base pairs in DNA sequences.

 - Causes cell death and thus death of microbes.

-- Can be generated by mercury arc lamps ( $\lambda = 254$ nm) with about 40% efficiency.
+- Can be generated by mercury arc lamps ($\lambda = 254 \text{ nm}$) with about 40% efficiency.

 - Advantages of UV water treatment include:

 - Contact time is short (< 10 s).

 - No large reservoir required.

 - Low installation cost.

 - Do not need to control or monitor pH or temperature.

 - No toxic residues.

 - Cost competitive with chlorine treatment.

 - Possible to implement on a small or portable scale as an emergency or remote, stand alone system.

-- Disadvantages of UV treatment include: - Water source must be clear of suspended matter and organic molecules that could absorb the UV. - If suspended matter or organic molecules are present, then pretreatment with activated charcoal may be required. - No residual disinfection.
+- Disadvantages of UV treatment include:

+- Water source must be clear of suspended matter and organic molecules that could absorb the UV.

+- If suspended matter or organic molecules are present, then pretreatment with activated charcoal may be required. - No residual disinfection.
 The water must be used immediately or be finished with chlorine.